Center for Global Experiences

-The Center for Global Education is responsible for the management and administration of international student services, education abroad programs, international recruitment and admissions, and the English Language Academy the Travel Study Program.
+The Center for Global Experiences is responsible for the management and administration of international student services, education abroad programs, and the Travel Study Program.
 The Center, in cooperation with Departments and Colleges, develops international academic exchange relationships and manages a variety of reciprocal student exchange programs around the world.
 The Center also provides orientation for new international students and assists these students with personal, academic, and immigration advisement, housing placement, and socio-cultural concerns after arriving at UW-Whitewater.
 The Center also serves as the official host for international visitors to UW-Whitewater and coordinates cultural and social programs that bring together global and domestic populations via events and programs like the International Dinner, the Host Family Program, and International Education Week.
 For more information, please contact the Center for Global Education, Suite 1227, Hyland Hall, Tel.
 262-472-5759, or via the web at www.uww.edu/international.

 The Center for Global Education provides advisement and assistance to students who are interested in pursuing an education abroad experience including (study abroad and exchange programs, short-term travel study programs and internship and student teaching placements abroad).

 UW-Whitewater provides many study abroad options that are designed to meet students’ diverse academic and personal needs.
 Programs vary in location, length, level, academic focus, language requirements, and cost.
 Each program consists of academic study with an appropriate cross-cultural learning experience in a foreign country.
 Both financial aid (need-based) and scholarships (merit-based) are available for many programs.

 UW-Whitewater offers student exchange programs at over two dozen universities worldwide, as well as other types of education abroad affiliations and consortia.